sailoog/openplotter-documentation/en/README.md

 * **Electronic Compass**.
 Calculate magnetic heading with IMU sensor.
 Tilt compensated.
 Calibration tools Included.
 * **True Heading**.
 Calculate true heading from magnetic variation and magnetic heading.
 * **True Wind**.
 Calculate true wind from apparent wind and either speed through water (speed log) or speed over ground (GPS).
 * **Barograph and Thermograph**.
 From IMU sensor.
 Save logs and display graphs to see trends.
-Generate pressure and temperature NMEA data.
 * **System Time Tools**.
 Set the system time from NMEA data and easily set the time zone.
 * **GPSD**.
 Configure [GPSD](http://www.catb.org/gpsd/).
 * **Startup Programs**.
 Select some program parameters for launch at the start.